jannecederberg/jannecederberg.github.io/_posts/2015-04-26-how-i-got-started-with-programming.md

 ## You want to learn programming?

-I case you've read all the way until here, then I guess you're not easily scared.
+I case you've read all the way until here, then I guess you're not easily scared (or bored).
 That's something you'll need when learning to program.
 And like I said, I'm not a full-time programmer.
 To me programming is a tool for getting stuff done.
 Like writing is a very useful tool even if you're not a professional writer.

 To get started, think about what it is you want to solve and then try to figure out how to do it.
 Google is your friend.
 Stackoverflow is awesome.
 Just like you.